KonradHoeffner/tempoguide/index.md

 #### Sideboarding

 In: Force of Negation, Consign to Memory and Harbingers of the Seas are good against both of them.
-In: Consign to Memory, Force of Negation, Harbingers of the Seas

 Out:

 #### Mystic Forge (4%)